Best Ways To Communicate With Renters

 Write It Out!

 Though it’s often much easier to discuss things in person, it’s always a good idea to have it in writing.
-Say you came to an agreement with a tenant that they later claim never happened.
+Say you agreed with a tenant that they later claim never happened.
 If you have your conversation in an email, that’s your proof – should you ever have to take legal action.
 Additionally, most people these days prefer “screen contact.”
 We’re all busy!
 By screen contact, we mean phone and computer screens.
 Email and text are super easy.

 All in all, there are many avenues of communication that can lead to a positive landlord-tenant relationship.
 These are just a few of them.
-As a property manager, you have to do a little bit of research and trial and error to see which methods work best with which types of renters.
+As a property manager, you have to do some research and trial and error to see which methods work best with which types of renters.
 Regardless, keep in mind that the best communication type is an OPEN one!